michellevit/Production-Planner/README.txt

 - Populate the 'Product' DB Table:
   - In the terminal, navigate to the folder: Production-Planner/django
   - Run: python manage.py import_products_to_db
-- Complete the 'Preparing To Run In Development' (step 4) instructions
+- Complete the 'Preparing To Run In Development' instructions (starting at 'Create a superuser to access Django admin site')

 ----------